 KEEPING TRANSPLANTS GROWING

-In a couple weeks, I’m going to share how to get a jump start on growing tomatoes.
+If you are anxious to get a head start on harvesting tomatoes, I’ve got a post that will help you get a jump start on growing tomatoes.
 Using a few inexpensive gardening supplies, my mother harvested her first tomato on May 15 last year!
 (That’s really early for our zone 7 gardens.
 You can usually expect your first tomato around July 4 in these parts.)